kirkshoop/async_scope/asyncscope.md

         std::is_nothrow_constructible_v<std::remove_cvref_t<S>, S>);
 ```

-Atomically increments the scope's count of outstanding senders if and only if the scope is in the open state and then
+Attempts to atomically increments the scope's count of outstanding senders, which succeeds if and only if the scope is
-returns a _`nest-sender`_.
+in the open or unused state, and then returns a _`nest-sender`_.
+When invoked successfully on a scope in the unused
+state, transitions the scope to the open state upon return unless, between the increment and the return, the state has
+concurrently transitioned to closed/joining.

+The result of `nest()` depends on whether the attempt to atomically increment the number of outstanding senders
+succeeds:

-If the atomic increment succeeded then the return value will be an associated _`nest-sender`_ that contains a reference
+- If the atomic increment succeeds then the return value will be an associated _`nest-sender`_ that contains a copy of
-to `this` (the associated scope) and a copy of the input sender, `s`, that is copy- or move-constructed from `s`.
-If
+  the input sender, `s` (that is copy- or move-constructed from `s`), and a reference to `this` (the associated scope).
-this copy or move throws then, before the exception is allowed to escape to the caller, the atomic increment needs to be
+  `nest()` provides the Strong Exception Guarantee, which requires one of two different behaviours upon exiting from
+  `nest()`, depending on whether the exit is normal or exceptional:
+  - if the scope was in the unused state, `nest()` returns normally, and the scope has not yet moved to the
+    closed/joining state then the scope moves to the open state; otherwise,
+  - if `nest()` exits with an exception (which is only possible if an exception is thrown while copying or moving `s`
+    into the returned _`nest-sender`_) then the increment to the scope's count of outstanding senders that happened on
-undone with a decrement to provide the strong exception guarantee.
+    entry to `nest()` is undone with a balancing decrement.

-If the atomic increment failed then the return value will be an unassociated _`nest-sender`_ and no exceptions are
+- If the atomic increment fails then the return value will be an unassociated _`nest-sender`_ and no exceptions are
   possible.
-In this case, the return value does not store a reference to `this` and the given sender, `s`, is discarded.
+In this case, the return value does not store a reference to `this`, the given sender, `s`, is discarded,
+  and the scope's state is left unchanged.

 An associated _`nest-sender`_ is a kind of RAII handle to the scope; it is responsible for decrementing the scope's
 count of outstanding senders in its destructor unless that responsibility is first given to some other object.
 Move-construction and move-assignment transfer the decrement responsibility to the destination instance.
 Connecting an
 instance to a receiver transfers the decrement responsibility to the resulting _`operation-state`_, which must meet the
-responsibility when the operation completes or is destroyed, whichever comes first (note: if the _`operation-state`_
-is started, then the decrement should happen *after* invoking a completion method on its receiver to ensure that any
-reference produced by the nested sender is not dangling at the time of invocation).
-Whenever the balancing decrement
+responsibility when it destroys its "child operation" (i.e. the _`operation-state`_ constructed when connecting the
+sender, `s`, that was originally passed to `nest()`); it's expected that the child operation will be destroyed as a side
+effect of the _`nest-sender`_'s _`operation-state`_'s destructor.

+Note: the timing of when an _`operation-state`_ decrements the scope's count is chosen to avoid exposing user code to
+dangling references.
+Decrementing the scope's count may move the scope from the closed/joining state to the joined
+state, which would allow the waiting _`join-sender`_ to complete, potentially leading to the destruction of a resource
+protected by the scope.
+In general, it's possible that the _`nest-sender`_'s receiver or the child operation's
+destructor may dereference pointers to the protected resource so their execution must be completed before the scope
+moves to the joined state.

-happens (including if it happens as a side effect of allowing an exception to escape from `nest()`), it's possible that
+Whenever the balancing decrement happens (including if it happens as a side effect of allowing an exception to escape
-the scope has transitioned to the closed/joining state since the _`nest-sender`_ was constructed, which means that there
+from `nest()`), it's possible that the scope has transitioned to the closed/joining state since the _`nest-sender`_ was
-is a _`join-sender`_ waiting to complete so, if the decrement brings the count of outstanding senders to zero then the
+constructed, which means that there is a _`join-sender`_ waiting to complete.
+If the decrement brings the count of
-waiting _`join-sender`_ needs to be notified that the scope is now joined and the sender can complete.
+outstanding senders to zero then the waiting _`join-sender`_ must be notified that the scope is now joined and the
+sender can complete.

 A call to `nest()` does not start the given sender.
 A call to `nest()` is not expected to incur allocations other than
 whatever might be required to move or copy `s`.